GoodMorningA1i/GoodMorningA1i/README.md

 Welcome to my little bubble 🫧 on GitHub, where I'll be sharing all sorts of projects that I am pursuing.

+My name is Ali and I am an iOS Developer at RBC, Royal Bank of Canada.\
+I am also a computer science graduate from the University of Toronto.

 🌱 I’m currently taking the following courses:
 - [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)
 - [Machine Learning Specialization by Andrew Ng](https://www.coursera.org/specializations/machine-learning-introduction)